PaperPrototype/Intro-Coding-and-Computers/1 - Binary/Lecture/english.md

 twos | ones
 0       0 = zero
 0       1 = one
-1       1 = two
+1       0 = two
 ```

 See the pattern?
-And with this system we can count as high as we want, its just going to take a whole lot more columns than decimal does!
+And with this system we can count as high as we want!...
+Its just going to take a whole lot more columns than decimal (tens system) does!

 ```
-fours | twos | ones          decimal (tens system)
+fours | twos | ones          decimal equivalent
 0       0       0 =    0  =  0
 0       0       1 =    1  =  1
+0       1       0 =   10  =  2
 0       1       1 =   11  =  3
 1       0       0 =  100  =  4
 1       0       1 =  101  =  5